DurhamARC/ManyFEWS/DEVELOPMENT.md

     python manage.py test
     ```

-    Note that this will run the browser tests which will open up Chrome and automatically click through the tests.
+    Note that this will run the browser tests which will open up your browser and automatically click through the tests.

 12. Run the django app in development mode (still in the `manyfews` directory):